target/consensource-docs/content/about/_index.md

 The ConsenSource application empowers brands and retailers, factories, certifying bodies and standards bodies to increase transparency and efficiency around the certification process.

-For many brands and retailers, a commom pain point in the sourcing process is the discovery and verification of the certification claims for a given factory.
+For many brands and retailers, a common pain point in the sourcing process is the discovery and verification of the certification claims for a given factory.
 If a brand or retailer wishes to only do business with factories that have a given certification, where can they find a filtered list of only the factories that are certified?
 Furthermore, _how can they trust that the certification is valid_?

-In practice, each brand and retailer ends up independently verifying these claims with the ceritfying body that performed the original audit.
+In practice, each brand and retailer ends up independently verifying these claims with the certifying body that performed the original audit.
 This process is time-consuming, expensive, and error prone.
 {{% /blocks/lead %}}

 {{% blocks/section color="white" %}}